airswap/developers/docs/tutorials/maker/README.md

 ## Getting Started

 First, use the [Faucet](https://faucet.rinkeby.io/) to obtain Rinkeby ETH.
-Then, go to the [AirSwap Sandbox](https://sandbox.airswap.io) and obtain at least 250 Rinkeby AST.
+Then, go to the [AirSwap Development Frontend](https://instant.development.airswap.io) and obtain at least 250 Rinkeby AST.

 Use ENV to control which environment to connect to.
-We'll use the `sandbox` for Rinkeby.
-You can use for `production` for Mainnet when you're ready to go live.
+We'll use `development` for Rinkeby.
+You can `production` for Mainnet when you're ready to go live.

-`export ENV=sandbox`
+`export ENV=development`

 Next, create a new project and add [AirSwap.js](https://gitub.com/airswap/AirSwap.js).